-In the self-supervised pre-training phase, Jigsaw, SimCLR and MoCo v2 are only designed to train the encoder part of DeepLabV3+ with ResNet50 backbone, while inpaiting and the proposed GLCNet can train the complete encoder-decoder part of DeepLabV3+.
-We use Adam optimizer for 400 epochs, with a batch size of 64.
+In the self-supervised pre-training phase, Jigsaw, SimCLR, and MoCo v2 are only designed to train the encoder of DeepLabV3+ with the ResNet50 backbone, while Inpainting and the proposed GLCNet train the complete encoder-decoder part of DeepLabV3+.
+We use the Adam optimizer for 400 epochs, with a batch size of 64.
 The initial learning rate is set as 0.01 with the cosine decay schedule.
-Moreover, for the proposed GLCNet method, we choose 4 local regions with a size of 48×48 from a sample, i.e. $s_p=48$, $n_p=4$.
+Moreover, for the proposed GLCNet method, we choose 4 local regions with a size of 48×48 from a sample, i.e., $s_p=48$, $n_p=4$.
 The model with the lowest loss in the self-supervised pre-training process is saved for the downstream task.

-Although inpainting and GLCNet method can train both encoder part and decoder part of the network during the self-supervised training, since methods such as SimCLR used for comparison are designed to train only the encoder part, we only load the encoder part from self-supervised pre-training stage by default at the fine-tune stage.
+Although Inpainting and the GLCNet method can train both encoder and decoder of the network during self-supervised training, methods such as SimCLR, which are used for comparison, are designed to train only the encoder.
+Therefore, we only load the encoder part from the self-supervised pre-training stage by default at the fine-tuning stage.
 In the fine-tuning phase, we use only a limited amount of annotated data for semantic segmentation training, such as 1\% of the amount of self-supervised data.
-We use Adam optimizer for 150 epochs, with a batch size of 16.
-The initial learning rate is set as 0.001, and decreases to 0.98 every epoch.
+We use the Adam optimizer for 150 epochs, with a batch size of 16.
+The initial learning rate is set as 0.001 and decreases to 0.98 every epoch.